You must have seen black & white square-shaped barcodes on products, hoardings, and newspapers. These are QR Codes.

 To overcome the limitations of Barcodes, development on 2D Barcodes began.

 Soon QR Code, Aztec Code, DataMatrix, Nex Code, and many other 2D Barcodes entered the market.
-Unlike 1D barcode, these were compact and could store more data.
+Unlike 1D barcodes, these were compact and could store more data.

 Most 2D Barcodes remain proprietary and thus failed to achieve mass adoption.